esunar/test4/README.md

     mismatches.
  8. `!include <relative path>` - Extension to yaml to include files.

 === Space checks ===

 All relations defined within a bundle, except for cross-model relationships, will be checked for mismatches of their space bindings.

-By default, mismatches are logged as warnings as this is not necessarily a critical error.
+By default, mismatches are logged as warnings as they are not necessarily critical problems.
+If applications can route to each other despite the mismatch, there may be no real issue here, and it may be appropriate to ignore certain issues.
+On the other hand, these mismatches may cause problems ranging from impaired throughput due to using suboptimal interfaces to breakages due to not being able to route between the related units.

 The following options are available to either log such mismatches as errors or to ignore them entirely: